sleepjie/Valanar/Valanar Superdocument.md

 ##### Teachings and Doctrines
 Fortune favours the bold.
+Luck is ordained only when it is most needed.
+To accept risk is to accept potential, and vice versa.
 #### Influence on Society
 ##### Mages and Scholars
 Role in Society: [Description of how the deity's followers contribute to academic and magical communities]